nozomu-matsui/gridly-google-sheet-integration/readme.md

 # Gridly Google Sheets integration
-Friendly reminder about, you must have enabled the lambdas in your gridly account to use this integration
+Friendly reminder about, you must have enabled Lambda functions in your Gridly account to use this integration.

 ## **Enable the Google API**